Joe De Sena: Writing

 De Sena is a contributor to publications including Entrepreneur.
 In 2014 he published the book Spartan Up: A Take-No-Prisoners Guide to Overcoming Obstacles and Achieving Peak Performance in Life, co-authored with Jeff O'Connell.
 In 2016 he followed up that book with Spartan Fit!: 30 Days.
 Transform Your Mind.
 Transform Your Body.
 Commit to Grit.
 No Gym Required., and in 2018 he added The Spartan Way: Eat Better.
 Train Better.
 Think Better.
 Be Better.
 De Sena is also the host of the Spartan Up! podcast, on which he interviews various public figures on their achievements.
-De Sena has a chapter giving advice in Tim Ferriss' book Tools of Titans.